Universal sequences for the order-automorphisms of the rationals: Proof of the Main Theorem

-it will follow that $\stab(I_{48})$ has a universal sequence over $\{f,f^{-1},g,g^{-1}\}$ and so, by Corollary \ref{cor-combine}, $\autq$ has a universal sequence over the same alphabet.
+Thus, it will follow that $\stab(I_{48})$, as a subset of $\autq$, has a universal sequence over $\{f,f^{-1},g,g^{-1}\}$ and so, by Corollary \ref{cor-combine}, $\autq$ has a universal sequence over the same alphabet.
 Once we have defined $g$, we show in Lemma \ref{lem-group-semigroup} that the group generated by $f$ and $g$ equals the semigroup generated by $f^{-48}g$ and $f$.
 More precisely, each of $f$, $g$, $f^{-1}$, and $g^{-1}$ is equal to an explicit product over $f^{-48}g$ and $f$, which is independent of the sequence $\Sq{h_n}$.
 Therefore we will have shown that there is a universal sequence for $\autq$ over the alphabet $\{f^{-48}g, f\}$.